casbah-ma/casbah-website/data/about/about.md

 ---
 heroProps:
-  title: "EMPOWERING TERRITORIES"
+  title: 'EMPOWERING TERRITORIES'
-  description: "This can be a small description of what casbah is doing and it market niche"
+  description: 'This can be a small description of what casbah is doing and it market niche'
 aboutSection:
   header:
     title: 'ABOUT'